Carlosjohncosta/Luxfer_server/README.md

 # CHANGE LOG

+## 24/11/2021 14:03
+- Added some basic authentication using express-session.

 ## 24/11/2021 10:41
--Auth and add new user now working with server (Yayy!)
+- Auth and add new user now working with server (Yayy!)

 ## 24/11/2021 08:49
 - Added supprt for sql server.